Manager and Guide @ Amsterdam Urban Adventures. Seasoned traveller, painter, backpacker, brewer of small beers, and world resident.

 Two books we’d recommend are Amsterdam: A History of the World’s Most Liberal City by Russell Shorto, and In the City of Bikes by Pete Jordan.
 Both are great pre-trip reads with catchy narratives and unique approaches to the city’s history.
-(In fact, we were so inspired by these reads that our Bikes and Dykes tour was created based on these two books!)
+(In fact, we were so inspired by these reads that our In the City of Bikes tour was created based on these two books!)

 What’s on in Amsterdam

 A good reference for big yearly concerts and art events is I amsterdam.
-It lists local sporting events, cultural happenings, and festivals, as well restaurants, museums, galleries, shops, attractions, and more.
+It lists local sporting events, cultural happenings and festivals, as well as restaurants, museums, galleries, shops, attractions and more.